eduguy/CPSC-210-Personal-Project/README.md

 ##Phase 4 Task 3

 - There is excessive coupling in my GUI class in the wall initialization methods.
 The code was almost identical in all of the initializing methods with very small differences.
-I refactored it to move most of the code into a seperate class, and then refactored what was left into one method.
+I refactored it to move most of the code into a separate class, and then refactored what was left into one method.
-- To improve cohesion, I seperated the wall Panel from the main panel so the GUI class did not have to do anything with the wall panels, other than call the constructor.
-This seperated a huge amount of code away into a seperate class.
+- To improve cohesion, I separated the wall Panel from the main panel so the Main Panel class did not have to do anything with the wall panels, other than call the constructor.
+This made the main Panel class much more cohesive.